TinfoilHatsInc/TinfoilHMAC/README.md

 Next, you have to copy the contents of the TinfoilHMAC folder into one of the include_path directories specified in your PHP configuration and load each class file manually.

+## Setup

+Before the library can be used the `config.example.yml` file must be copied **in the same folder** and renamed to `config.yml`.
+The missing value(s) have to be defined and other values can be changed according to your configuration.

 ## Usage

 An example of the usage of this library (within clients):